 With the User Story Mapping template, create a visual map to organize and prioritize new product action items.
 Work as a team to map the new product features and design the customer journey stages.
 Develop the different stages as if you were telling a story.
 In a meeting room or remotely, use this template to agree on new features to work on as a team and schedule their development.

 Map your user stories in the user story map

-Used by agile teams at the beginning of a SCRUM project, the User Story Mapping is a tool that allows to visually organize and prioritize the long list of tasks to carry out, called User Stories, to create a new product.
-As a team, start by building user paths to highlight the main features of your new product.
+Used by agile teams for Scrum project management, User Story Mapping is a tool to visually organize and prioritize a long list of tasks, known as User Stories, on your whiteboard, to create a new product.

 First, create the target customer journey for your new product as a team and separate the major stages into activities.